Please see some of the frequently asked questions on becoming a Kaleidoscope Mentoring Program Mentor.

 - Cultural Competency Session (about 2 hours)

-This is a total of 27 hours of your time over three months for whole mentoring cycle or 2 hours per week.
+This is a total of 23 hours of your time over three months for whole mentoring cycle or less than 2 hours per week.

 As a mentor, you can help your mentee by:

 - sharing your insights on your occupation or industry in Australia, which can assist them in preparing for their employment

 - providing information on employment and/or educational opportunities within your profession/industry